morloc-project/morloc/README.md

 [![license: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![DOI](https://zenodo.org/badge/75355860.svg)](https://zenodo.org/badge/latestdoi/75355860)

-`morloc` is a functional programming language where functions are imported from foreign languages and unified under a common type system.
-The compiler generates the code needed to compose functions across languages and also to direct automation of mundane tasks such as data validation, type/format conversions, data caching, distributed computing, and file reading/writing.
-The endgame is to develop `morloc` into a query language that returns optimized programs from an infinite library of functions and compositions of functions.
+`morloc` is a strongly-typed functional programming language where functions are imported from foreign languages and unified under a common type system.

 See [the manual](https://morloc-project.github.io/docs) for more information.

 If you want to get straight to playing with code, go through the steps in the installation section and then go to the project in `demo/01_sequence_analysis`.
+Or, if you are feeling ambitious, you may read the `demo/02_flu` code.

 ## Status